25 Sep Behavioral Health tips during Covid-19

 Recognize Red Flags

-One important aspect of managing your stress levels and mental health is to know what thoughts and feelings are red flags.
+One important aspect of managing your stress levels and behavioral health is to know what thoughts and feelings are red flags.
 You may recognize certain thought patterns or feelings as indications that you’re stressed or distressed.
 The following are some common examples of these red flags:

 • Feeling frustrated, worried or sad